 For a sobering comparison, barely 100 people attended Lee’s funeral 30 years earlier.
 He died a traitor having never been pardoned for treason and never restoring his citizenship.
 Despite Civil War still being fresh in mind, so few honored Lee that local college students served as his pall bearers

 That’s right.
-Lee threw away his American citizenship and didn’t even care enough to have it restored.
+Lee tossed aside his American citizenship and apparently didn’t care much to push for it to be restored.
+He died a foreigner.
 Unbelievable that Americans erect statues and name streets and schools after him around the country.
 Who in Germany wants to buy a house on Hitler St or send their kids to General Rommel School?

 If you’re wondering how it was possible for a map of the U.S. to show a school in California named after a pro-slavery General Lee…the school ended up wondering the same thing.